pie-tras/crater-sim/README.rst

 In trial one 2500 time steps were used (simulating 2500 * 10^3 years / 2500 impacts).
 This lead to a 3+ hour compute time.
 The result generated however is quite a beautiful example of the cratering rate and crater removal rate reaching an equillibrium.

 In trial two 200 time steps were used (simulating 200 * 10^3 years / 200 impacts).
 The compute time for this trial was on the order of ~10 minutes.
 The results as expected were much noiser yet still clearly reach an equillibrium state.
+The differences between these trials highlights how average impactor size has a significant effect on saturation timescales.
+It took trial one 1990 cycles to reach saturation.
+Trial two only took 108.
+(18x difference).
+When calculating the relative age of a surface using crater saturation, it would likely be important to consider impactor size.

 Besides noise differences all figures display the same end state: